Maia-Everett/lintian.eu/_posts/2024-10-19-warcraft-retrospective-39.md

 [^personally]: Personally, I'm a fan of the exploration pillar, which explains why I liked Rexxar's campaign and was excited for Mists of Pandaria and Dragonflight.

+[^comics]: I haven't read many comic books, so take this with a grain of salt.

 [^rule]: By all appearances, unintentionally.
 The Shadowlands are horrific by writer ineptude, not by design.

-[^rda]: And considering the amount of apologism for obviously villainous human factions like the RDA Corporation in James Cameron's *Avatar*, "humanity, right or wrong" is indeed, unfortunately, the worldview of at least some science fiction and fantasy fans.
+[^rda]: And considering the amount of apologism for obviously villainous human factions like the RDA Corporation in James Cameron's *Avatar*, "humanity, right or wrong" is indeed, unfortunately, the worldview of at least some sci-fi and fantasy fans.

 [^thirteen]: There are fourteen images, but two of them depict the same race, highlighting that it's available to both the Alliance and the Horde.